bingeli1212/nitrile-preview/doc/DOC-diagram.md

   is the last operation.

-# Setting the 'lasthints'
+# Setting the 'hints'

-There is an internal variable named 'lasthints' that holds the last hints designated by the user.
+There is an internal variable named 'hints' that holds the last hints designated by the user.
 To set this variable, use the "hints:" directive.

 + hints:1

-  The "hints:1" directive will set the 'lasthints' to 1.
+  The "hints:1" directive will set the 'hints' to 1.
 The value after the colon is expected to be an integer that is bitwise OR'ed value of hint flags.
 See the section "Hint Flags" for more information.